eruizdechavez/grunt-string-replace/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+0.1.1-1
+  - Added Clean task (and dev dependency) to remove test generated file before testing
+  - Added Sublime Text project files and test generated file to npm ignore list

+0.1.1
-0.1.1 - Fix dependency with grunt-lib-contrib
+  - Fix dependency with grunt-lib-contrib

+0.1.0-1
+  - Fixed a typo on package.json description
+  - Added a note about string pattern behavior

+0.1.0
-0.1.0 - Initial release
+  - Initial release

 ## License
 Copyright (c) 2012 Erick Ruiz de Chavez